viet34tqc/notebook/optimization.md

 ## Render-blocking resources

 The first thing comes to mind when optimize FE is reduce render-blocking resourses.
-They are JS files, CSS files, and fonts
+They are JS files, CSS files, and fonts.
+Reduce render-blocking resources will improve Core Web Vitals

 ## Font

-- Use only `.woff2` if you are using self-host font and variable font
+- Use only `.woff2`
 - Don't use `@import` rule in CSS
 - Use font service (like Google fonts)
 - Use `preload` or `preconnect` to increase loading priority: